-There are also many risk areas to directors that may be relevant if the company subsequently goes into liquidation or some other insolvency process.
+There are many risk areas to directors that may be relevant if the company subsequently goes into liquidation or some other insolvency process.
 For example, certain risk areas are:

 - Wrongful trading – basically where you should have done something sooner.